FloSchuberth/cSEM/README.md

     within the R community.
 This mainly includes ideas/recommendations/design choices that fead into the packages of the [tidyverse](https://github.com/tidyverse/tidyverse).
+  - State of the art in a sense that we seek to quickly implement recent methodological developments in composite-based SEM.

 ## Basic usage